agung2001/technical-interview/README.md

-# Technical Interview Obsidian Repository
+# WP Technical Interview Obsidian Repository

 This repository serves as a comprehensive resource designed to assist WordPress developers in preparing for technical interviews.
 The repository encompasses: